Influence of Sodium Inward Current on Dynamical Behaviour of Modified Morris-Lecar Model: Numerical Bifurcation Analysis

-In this section we perform two parameter bifurcation analysis of \eqref{eq:1}--\eqref{eq:4} in $(I_{\rm ext},g_{\rm K})$ plane.
-The bifurcation diagram shown in Fig.~\ref{fig:2par} is produced via numerical continuation software MATCONT \citep{Matcont2003}.
-The description for the codimension-2 bifurcations are explained in Table.~\ref{Tab:3}.
+\item[iii.]
+Next we compute the limit cycles from the Hopf bifurcations.
+In the \textbf{Starter} window we set $I_{\rm ext}$ as bifurcation parameter and activate $\verb|period|$ to follow the period of oscillation along the continuation.
+We compute \textbf{Forward} to start the continuation from the Hopf bifurcation in the lower branch, MATCONT detects no special point except that the unstable limit cycle that emanates from the Hopf bifurcation terminates at an homoclinic bifurcation, see Fig.~\ref{fig:PO_HB2}.
+Similarly, we compute \textbf{Forward} to start continuation from the Hopf bifurcation in the upper branch, an unstable limit cycle emanated from the Hopf bifurcation also terminated an homoclinci bifurcation and along the computation three period-doubling bifurcations are detected, see Fig.~\ref{fig:PO_HB1}.

+\item[iv.]
+Finally, in the \textbf{Continuer} window we set $\verb|MaxStepSize|=1$ and select $I_{\rm ext}$ and $g_{\rm K}$ as bifurcation parameters in the \textbf{Starter} window.
+We then compute \textbf{Forward} and \textbf{Backward} at the Hopf bifurcation to produce the Hopf locus.
+Similarly, the loci of the saddle-node bifurcation and period-doubling bifurcation are initialised from each bifurcation points, respectively.
+Several codimension-2 bifurcations are detected and their descriptions are explained in Table.~\ref{Tab:3}.

 Fig.~\ref{fig:2par} is divided into regions with respect to different types of dynamical behaviour and we have assigned each region a number, see Table~\ref{tab:regions}.
-In the remainder of this section we describe the dynamics of model \eqref{eq:1}--\eqref{eq:4} as $I_{\rm ext}$ and $g_{\rm K}$ are varied.
+In the remainder of this section we describe the dynamics of model \eqref{eq:1.1a}--\eqref{eq:4.1a} as $I_{\rm ext}$ and $g_{\rm K}$ are varied. \end{enumerate}